 Help someone else

 Sometimes we get so involved in our own workload that we forget how we can be most productive helping others.
-Offer to proofread something, support someone with a project, offer fifteen minutes of your time to help someone solve a problem.
-Sometimes it can really help us to refocus on our own work when we can have a positive impact on someone else.
+Offer to proofread something, support someone with a project, or offer fifteen minutes of your time to help someone solve a problem.
+At times, it can really help us to refocus on our own work when we can have a positive impact on someone else.

 Tune out the noise